wintercompchem/awscloud/documentation/intro_to_terraform.md

 For errors when running `terraform apply` you may encounter:
 ##### Resource limits imposed by AWS
 Newly created AWS accounts have a limit on the number of CPU cores that can be provisioned.
 This limit can be increased by AWS support.
-We have included instructions to request this increase elsewhere in our documentation.
-See [instructions\_for\_use\_instructor.md](instructions_for_use_instructor.md).
+We have included [instructions](https://github.com/wintercompchem/byodcloud/blob/main/documentation/instructions_for_use_instructor.md#requesting-a-quota-increase-in-aws) to request this increase elsewhere in our documentation.

 If you encounter this error, run `terraform destroy`, request the increase and run `terraform apply` again after the increase has been granted.
 ##### Temporary resource limits